Ecstasy Side Effects – Knowing What To Expect

 - The stimulants suppress appetite

-- You don’t feel the need to sleep
+- A user doesn’t feel the need to sleep

-But be aware, that during your drug rush, your body is not telling you its basic needs.
-If you get dehydrated, too warm and exhaust your body, you are in danger of physical harm.
+But be aware, that during drug rush, the body is not demanding its basic needs.
+If the user gets dehydrated, too warm and exhausts the body, they are in danger of physical harm.